 jj has two modes.
 There's the colocated mode, where the underlying .git folder is directly exposed so the repo appears to jj-unaware tools as a git repo (though one with a dangling HEAD pointer), and the seperated repo where the .git folder is hidden within the .jj folder, or entirely elsewhere on disk.
 Generally, it feels cleaner to use the mode where jj manages the git repo out of sight - for example, my shell git prompt is basically noise for a dangling HEAD commit and my editor will proudly tell me about how much it has staged even though jj doesn't use the staging area.

 However, one tool which really doesn't work well with the .git folder hidden is Nix, specifically with flakes. flakes piggy back on git for a number of important details like tracking input files, and in the absence of the .git folder will fall back to storing everything in the git store.
 And I really mean everything.
-The .jj folder, the .git folder that.
-Those files you've .gitignore'd like node_modules or .direnv directories (which might appear to contain e.g. all of nixpkgs, multiple times).
+The .jj folder, the .git folder that is undereath that, those files you've .gitignore'd like node_modules or .direnv directories (which might appear to contain e.g. all of nixpkgs, multiple times).
 This makes nix operations very slow and disk space heavy, which is especially frustrating if you use direnv as it makes your shell prompt very slow.

 There is a fix for the nix interaction though, which is to just always use colocated repos if you're using Nix.
 And this is more on Nix than it is on jj, it would be good to have a flakeignore or have it only import paths referenced in flake.nix into the store, but given I've previously done a multi-part series on Nix Flakes, I figured I should warn people about this poor interaction.